Molly Meldrum: Countdown years: 1974–1987

-Countdown gave early exposure to, and generated breakthrough Australian hits for, international artists including ABBA, Meat Loaf, Blondie, Boz Scaggs, Cyndi Lauper, Madonna, and Michael Jackson; sometimes years before they became international stars.
+Countdown gave early exposure to, and generated breakthrough Australian hits for, many international artists, including ABBA, Meat Loaf, Blondie, Boz Scaggs, Cyndi Lauper, Madonna, and Michael Jackson; sometimes this occurred years before they became international stars.
 Meldrum made overseas trips and formed friendships with many artists, enabling Countdown to gain international exclusives.
 His on-screen performances were sometimes criticised for rambling and incomprehensible commentaries or interview questions.
 When providing an album review he would often hold the album awkwardly in front of the cameras with lights glaring off its surface making it difficult to see.
 In an early "Humdrum" segment, Meldrum told viewers to "Go out and buy it" when reviewing an album.
 Shrimpton was furious, since ABC policy prohibited direct endorsements, so "do yourself a favour" became Meldrum's standard recommendation.
 Other catchphrases that he added to the vernacular are "So watch out for that one", "So there you go!" and "A good mate of mine".